glekner/il-bank-mcp/README.md

 ISRACARD_CARD6DIGITS=last_6_digits
 ISRACARD_PASSWORD=your_password

-# See env.example for all available providers and their required fields
+# See env.example for all available providers
 ```

 4. Install Chrome for puppeteer: